shengfly/writer-identification/README.md

 # writer-identification

-This will include the source codes of our works: including FragNet and GR-RNN.
+This will include the source codes of our works: FragNet and GR-RNN.

 1, Sheng He and Lambert Schomaker.
 FragNet: Writer Identification using Deep Fragment Networks, IEEE Transactions on Information Forensics and Security.